 The name of this festival comes from the word "Chaharshanbe", which is namely "Wednesday" in the Persian language, and the word "Suri", which refers to red, or ruddiness.
 It is, in a way, "The Red Wednesday", but is better known as the "Fire Festival".
-Since centuries people have been celebrated on the evening of the last Tuesday of the Persian Solar Year, a few days before the Persian New Year's Eve, "Nowruz".
+For centuries people have been celebrated on the evening of the last Tuesday of the Persian Solar Year, a few days before the Persian New Year's Eve, "Nowruz".

 Chaharshanbe Suri is indeed all about getting rid of the ending year's misfortune and bad luck while hoping for a bright and joyful New Year.
 But where do these rituals and beliefs find their roots?

-The fire has been a sacred element in ancient Persia, yet Chaharshanbe Suri does not have root in the first monotheist religion of Persia directly.
+The fire has been a sacred element in ancient Persia, yet Chaharshanbe Suri does not have roots in the first monotheist religion of Persia directly.
 However, Zoroastrians used to light huge fires on top of the hills during a winter festival, called "Sada/ Sade Festival", which might be an ancestor of Chaharshanbe Suri.

 Lighting up bonfires to welcome the return of spirits